“We believe that out of the public school grows the greatness of a nation.”

 Sounds great.
 Sounds fundamental.
 Sounds American.
 It’s even in the state constitution of North Carolina and most every state constitution I have read through.

-However, the resources that public education has, mainly funds, have become targets for many people who want to capitalize from those ventures: privatizers, “re-formers,” “advocates” for choice, voucher supporters, etc.
+However, the resources that public education has, mainly funds, have become targets for many people who want to capitalize from those ventures: privatizers, “re-formers”, advocates for choice, charter school advocates, voucher supporters, etc.

 Maybe they could be called “eduperialists” who practice “eduperialism.”